hantsy/spring6-sandbox/docs/rest-client.md

 * `PUT /posts/{id}` - Update a post.
 * `DELETE /posts/{id}` - Delete a post by ID.

-To interact with the above APIs, you can create a `PostClient` bean as shown below:
+To interact with the above APIs, you can define a `PostClient` bean as shown below:

 ```java
 @Bean